 A power surge - a sudden, powerful increase in voltage often caused by near-by lightning strikes or appliances motors switching on/off - can damage or destroy appliances and sensitive electronics.
 You invest in your home appliances and electronics, so why not protect your investment with the best surge protection available?
 Let us help you shield your home from harm with SVEC's Surge Protection Program.

 SVEC Surge Protection provides a double protective barrier for your home appliances and electronics.
 First, a heavy-duty surge arrester is installed at the meter base and safely dissipates high voltage current impulses.
 This device is only available from SVEC.
 Second, a set of specially designed plug-in surge protectors provide another layer of defense.

-The meter base surge suppressor provides coverage for standard white appliances including: washers, trash compactors, built-in microwave ovens, dryers, indoor pumps, garbage disposals, refrigerators, freezers, dishwashers and stoves.
+The meter base surge suppressor provides coverage for standard white appliances including: washers, trash compactors, built-in microwave ovens, dryers, garbage disposals, refrigerators, freezers, dishwashers and stoves.
 The device does not cover: central vacuum systems, intercom systems, plug-in garage door openers, well pumps, hard wired security systems, ceiling cables, pool/hot tub pumps, light fixtures and plug-in electronic devices not plugged into one of the program receptacles.

 The program costs only $6.99 per month, plus tax.

 Sign up at your local SVEC office today!

 with one telephone line connection

 A one outlet single mount

 two phone lines